Making and meeting small commitments builds trust. Ba must be energized with its own intentions.

 - Align teams to each other and to a common mission

-- Create the near-term vision around which teams can rally and develop as a team
+- Create the near-term vision, which teams can rally around and develop during the PI

 - Provide an important Metric, the Program Predictability Measure, that the team and Agile Release Train can use to improve performance